 Some of the most inspiring travellers I have met are not fearless; they made a few key choices along the way that helped them overcome their fears.

-While travelling to countries where English isn’t commonly fluent, everyday experiences such as ordering food or taking a bus can become little mini adventures.
+Backpacking in Japan and other countries where English isn’t commonly fluent, everyday experiences such as ordering food or taking a bus can become little mini adventures.
 The thrill of the unknown can be frightening, but it can also become addictive.

 Even though my days are busy, I find that now I travel more my life is far less complicated than before.
 Rather than rushing from one place to the next, I enjoy getting lost every now and again.